 Note from the CPD Blog Manager: This article was originally published by Foreign Policy here and is re-posted with permission.
 Learn about CPD's latest research on city diplomacy here.
-In the days...KEEP READING
+By 2050, two-thirds of the...KEEP READING

 Exploring City Diplomacy